Skipper93653/SM3DW-BF-Randomizer/README.md

 * Some stage numbers are glitched due to the modified StageList.byml.
 * The World Warp Pipes which should take you to the next world do not work and just kick you out of the stage if the stages containing them are not on World 1-2 or World 4-2.
 * Sometimes, with randomized music, the music may sometimes cut out abruptly.
 * Lucky Houses and the Coin Express may not disappear after use, but they correctly cannot be re-entered due under some circumstances as they may use the Toad House StageType to fix potential softlocks.
-However, this means their world map path will be undone when any of the conditions for respawning Toad Houses are met, at which point you can re-enter the Lucky House or Coin Express.
+However, this means their world map path will be undone when any of the conditions for respawning Toad Houses are met (game overs, etc.), at which point you can re-enter the Lucky House or Coin Express to redo the world map path at that section.
 * If a non-boss blockade is locked behind a Bowser statue, the music does not play after you enter it.
 * The music may stop playing after dying on the Coin Express until reaching the roulette at the end of the stage under some circumstances.
 * The Goal Poles for 'The Great Goal Pole' and 'Back to Hands-on Hall' can never be changed due to the runaway Goal Pole not being able to change its appearance to the castle Goal Pole or the ending Goal Pole.